Joshokelola/StudyNotes/ITP 401/User Interface Design.md

 Here are some general principles to adhere to for good user design:

 1st rule
-**Access** - a good system is usable without help or instruction by a user having knowledge and experience in the use of applications generally
+**Access** - a good system is usable without help or instruction by a user having knowledge and experience in the use of applications generally but no experience with the specific system/application.

+2nd rule
+**Efficacy** - good systems don't inter